 - The trash needs to be taken out.
-“I’m really getting tired of swatting the files that are claiming trash rights.
-And there isn’t much room left on the kitchen floor.
+“First of all, I’m really getting tired of swatting those pesky files claiming trash rights.
+And the kitchen floor is getting pretty crowded with all that trash.
 I sure wish that trash would take itself out.”

 - The school needs a new library.
 “Every night, as I leave work, the school yells at me for its overcrowded book shelves.”

 All of the above are examples of needs which are really “ours”.
 WE own them and WE are responsible for attending to them.

 Therefore, We must realize that WE are the sole caretakers of all of those needs.
 It’s our responsibility to know that WE own them.
 And WE are the ones who must act in order to see that OUR needs are met.

 Let’s look at the first list and continue the thoughts:

 - The dishwasher needs to be emptied.
 “Mary, if you don’t empty the dishwasher, we won’t have any place to put more dirty dishes.”

 - The school needs a new library.
 “If we don’t vote on building a new school library, there won’t be room for anymore books.

 - The car needs a tune-up.
 “If I don;t tune up my car, I won’t be confident that it will start in the morning.
 Then I might be late for work.”